Sheriff Hill Inscriptions

 Jackson & Patterson, 1833–?

-This mug is attributed to Sheriff Hill on the basis of the similarities of inscription with the other items on this page.
-Note the similarity of the olive green enamel on the mugs and jug below with the Wesley plate above.
+This jug is attributed to Sheriff Hill on the basis of the similarities of inscription with the other items on this page.
+Note the similarity of the olive green enamel on the mug and jug below with the Wesley plate above.
 It is unusual to find this particular green on North East pottery; this colour is perhaps more commonly associated with Scottish Portobello Pottery.
+See the Sewell inscriptions page for similar items decorated by the same pot painter in the 1820s.

 Elizabeth Tweddle was born on 17 June 1836 in Newcastle and baptised 6 January 1846 at Newcastle All Saints.